 Each CYRO token is guaranteed by one Cyronium coin.
 Each Cyronium coin is backed by 20 grams of LBMA gold.
-The company offers users the option to replace their CYRO tokens with physical coins.
+The company offers users a gold coin exchange with the option to replace their CYRO tokens with physical coins.
 If you choose to possess the physical coin, your corresponding CYRO tokens will be destroyed by the smart contract to prevent duplication.
 The physical coin will be shipped to your address along with an ownership certificate.
 The gold backing the currency is vaulted in Singapore.

 Darico is a cryptocurrency backed by gold, ethereum, and bitcoin.
 Each DEC token is backed by 35% gold, 55% bitcoin, and 10% ether.
 Holders of DEC can trade their tokens along with other cryptocurrencies at the Darico Exchange.
 The physical gold backing up the currency is secured in custodial vaults.
 Users can order a Darico debit card that can be loaded with the DEC tokens.